dashxboard/dashxboard-bot/README.md

 - Enhancing the documentation.
 - Engaging with the community on Discord.

+See the [Contributing Guidelines](https://github.com/dashxboard/dashxboard-bot/blob/main/CONTRIBUTING.md) for technical details of contributing to the Dashxboard.

 ## License

-This project is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+This project is licensed under the [MIT license](https://github.com/dashxboard/dashxboard-bot/blob/main/LICENSE).